Relocation & Divorce

 Advantages

 • Cleaner financial split.
-The sale proceeds can be divided according to mutual agreement, reducing future disputes.
+The sale proceeds can be divided according to mutual agreement, reducing future disputes over property value or equity.

 • Simpler paperwork.
-One transaction instead of dealing with property ownership later.
+One real estate transaction instead of dealing with property transfers, quitclaim deeds, or refinancing later.

 • Less emotional attachment.
-It is often easier to sell when both partners are motivated to close this chapter.
+It is often easier to sell when both partners are motivated to close this chapter and move forward.

 • Lower legal risk.
-No need to argue later about maintenance costs, taxes, or repairs.
+No need to argue later about maintenance costs, property taxes, insurance payments, or who pays for emergency repairs.

 Disadvantages